Manecas1221212/romance/chapter_07.md

 Two texts from Jessica Hall.

-*The piece is even more beautiful in person.
-Thank you for letting me see it early.*
+*Good news!
+I talked to Manuel at Parsons Gallery—he wants to meet with you next week about the show.
+I'll send you his contact info.*

-*Can't wait for the show next month.
-You're incredibly talented.*
+*Also my friend Elena (the curator I mentioned) is free Thursday if you want to grab coffee.
+He's really interested in your work.*

 Anna scrolled up.
 A handful of messages over the past few weeks.
-Jessica asking about his work.
-Andrew sending photos of paintings.
-Brief, professional exchanges about art and technique and gallery dates.
+Jessica connecting Andrew with gallery owners.
+Andrew sending updates on meetings.
+Professional exchanges about shows and logistics and opportunities.

 One message from Andrew: *Thanks for understanding about Mia.
 It helps to talk to someone who gets the art side of grief.*